citizensense/airsift/README.md

 # Airsift
-The Airsift PM2.5 Data Analysis Toolkit has been developed by Citizen Sense with citizen-generated air quality data collected in Pennsylvania as part of the “Pollution Sensing” project area.
+The Airsift PM2.5 and Airsift Frackbox, Data Analysis Toolkit has been developed by Citizen Sense for use with citizen-generated air quality data collected in Pennsylvania as part of the “Pollution Sensing” project area.For more information see http://www.citizensense.net/psresources/about-airsift/.
+The toolkit is Free and Open Source.

 # Credits